Quirky alternative to a Q3 or GLA – nice details, comfy, but so-so to drive

 Both are crisp and clear, and you can't fault their clarity.
 However, despite having several display modes, the way the instruments are displayed in front of the driver means you can't just have a nice, big bank of old-school dials.
 This is a shame because it's reasonably user-friendly and pacy, but still not a patch on any of the Volkswagen Group opposition.
 We'd also like to see more physical controls, such as BMW's iDrive or Audi's MMI, to back up the touchscreen.

 The choice of materials is impressive, though, with lots of care lavished on the quality of the leather and suede that's used.
-Every touch point feels nice, and the use of quilted leather for the seats and padded armrests is very appealing.
+Almost every touch point feels pleasant, and the use of quilted leather for the seats and padded armrests is very appealing.

 Clever use of upmarket materials inside